DPlayer234/houston-tools/README.md

 # optional. defaults to 20 hours.
 # the cooldown between `/rep` uses per user and server.
 cooldown = "20:00:00"
-# required. the cash gain on gaining rep.
+# optional. the cash gain on gaining rep.
-cash = 10
+cash_gain = 10
 ```

 The following commands will be enabled: